ACS International School, Egham

 Not for: If you’re wedded to the traditional British educational institution, ACS Egham may not be for you.
 There is an established international approach here, that may not suit everyone.

 Dare to disagree?
 If you would like to know more about the school and the International Baccalaureate, call to arrange for a personal tour, or just to have an informal discussion.
-There are open days on 10 Oct, 7 Nov and 16 Nov.
+There is a virtual IB Diploma High School open day on Tues 26 Jan from 2-3pm, and a whole school virtual open day on Sat 13 March from 10am-12pm).